ecki/docs.milagro.io-english/milagro-concepts.md

 On elliptic curves, multiplication of a point by a number can be defined so that much shorter numbers than in the big prime number case are needed to reach the same level of ___almost impossibility___.

 ## Elliptic Curve Cryptography
-Elliptic curves are another way to create a trapdoor.
+Elliptic curves are another way to do encryption.
 Elliptic curves are mathematical structures, on which operations like addition and multiplications of points are easily defined.
 In particular, multiplication of a point by a number is a relatively easy operation to compute, while it is ___almost impossible___ to reverse the process, that is, to determine the multiplier knowing the result of the multiplication.

 The problem of reversing the multiplication is known as the Discrete Logarithm Problem (DLP) on elliptic curves.
-The difference in computational complexity (between performing the multiplication for a scalar and reversing the result to retrieve the initial factors to determine the multiplier) is one of the essential cornerstones of elliptic curve cryptography.
+The difference in computational complexity ((between performing the multiplication and reversing the result to retrieve the multiplier)) is one of the essential cornerstones of elliptic curve cryptography.

 ## Pairing Based Cryptography
 Using elliptic curves we can now define on some elliptic curve a bilinear function called a ___pairing___, which enables a mapping from two points on the same curve (or points on two related curves) into a different mathematical structure called a finite field.
 The bilinearity of the pairing is the key characteristic that makes pairing interesting and widely used in cryptography.
 <markdeep>
-A ___bilinear pairing___ $e$ maps a pair of points (hence the name pairing) on an elliptic curve $E$, defined over some field ${F}_{q}$, to an element of the multiplicative group of a finite extension of ${F}_{q}$.
+A ___bilinear pairing___ $e$ maps a pair of points (hence the name pairing) on an elliptic curve $E$, defined over some field ${F}_{q}$, to an element of the multiplicative group of a finite extension of ${F}_{q^k}$.

 $$ e(aP, bQ) = e(P, Q)^{ab} $$